 What information will participants receive about their own health?

 All of Us participants will be able to decide how much data and information they want.
 The longer participants take part in the program, the more they may contribute and learn about their health.
-Right now, participants receive their physical measurements and answers to the All of Us surveys they’ve taken.
+Right now, participants receive their physical measurements, answers to the All of Us surveys they’ve taken, and information about how their answers compare to other participants.
 In the future, participants will be able to access information we have collected from their electronic health records.
 We anticipate being able to assemble more complete EHR information over time.

-If participants provide samples, they will be able to choose whether to receive the results of tests performed on their samples, including information about their DNA.
-This may include, for example, information about traits and ancestry, risks for certain diseases, or the likelihood of some drugs being harmful or helpful.
+If participants provide samples, they will be able to choose whether to receive the results of tests performed on their samples, including information about their genetics.
+This will include, for example, information about traits and ancestry, risks for certain diseases, or the likelihood of some drugs being harmful or helpful.

 They also may be able to receive other data as well, such as through wearable devices or special apps.

 What features will be added to the program over time?

 The All of Us Research Program is planning future enhancements over time to make the program more useful for both participants and researchers.
 For researchers, these may include additional surveys, real-time data collection through additional wearable devices, more in-depth EHR data (such as images and claims data), and linkages to other large datasets.
 For participants, these may include additional insights about the data they have provided and more information about studies that use All of Us data.
 NIH will offer further updates as plans progress.

 Reporters should contact our press team at AllofUsPress@mail.nih.gov for additional information about the program or to schedule an interview with program leadership at NIH.